armory/docs/content/en/scale-agent/concepts/dynamic-accounts.md

 ### Manual migration flow

-Migration of an account is the combination of taking the snapshot from a credential source and activating it:
+Migration of an account is the combination of taking the snapshot from a credential source and then activating the accounts:

 ```mermaid
 sequenceDiagram